 Fight the anxiety - prepare!

-I have to admit, that I was pretty anxious.
+I have to admit, that I was pretty anxious before the trip.

 Which is not really a surprise, as I suffer from an anxiety disorder, but there was this wonderful mixture of excitement and “what the heck am I doing?” kind of thinking.
 To tame my anxiety I’ve read all I could on West Highland Way – mostly thanks to the wonderful Walking Highlands website – I highly recommend them!